AaronAppel/QwerkE/Documentation/Mirror Library.md

 Simple Example : Show the bare minimum struct with an int example, with serialization.
 Complex Example : Show nested structs, with collections and pointer types.

+Coolness :
+The order that fields are serialized in is defined when mirroring types, which means that the order can differ from code and be specific as the user chooses.
+Downside is that code re-ordering won't auto update (feature?), but that's only important if ordering matters to humans looking in data files.
+The code doesn't care about field ordering.

 Potential issues :
 - By instantiating objects and resolving them immediately, it is possible to create infinite loops if class A pointer is instantiated, then the class A object has a pointer to class B which is then instantiated, and in class B there is a pointer to class A, so the cycle repeats, infinitely.
 This only happens if the pointers are marked serializable, and serializing pointers is enabled.